This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A heart catheterization is a procedure to look at your heart and its blood vessels.
+Heart catheterization is a procedure that helps diagnose and treat some heart problems.
 Healthcare providers can measure oxygen levels and pressures in your heart.
 They can also fix problems with your valves, blood vessels, or the walls of your heart.
 You may need this procedure if you have chest pain, heart disease, or your heart is not working properly.

 - You have any of the following signs of a heart attack:

 - Squeezing, pressure, or pain in your chest